 As with any highly specialized field, there is a good deal to learn before

-investing.
-There are disreputable or uneducated dealers who will be happy to
+desirability with time.
+There are disreputable or uneducated sellers who will be happy to

 sell you a pig in a poke.
 Armed with knowledge, you can make educated

 decisions apart from what someone is telling you.

 Always look for a provenance or chain of history to your collectibles.

 Anyone who has watched the Antiques Roadshow knows that appraisers always

 ask about how long an object has been in the possession of the owner, where